Colton Harper

 About Me

-Colton Harper is a Computer Science Ph.D. student at the University of Nebraska-Lincoln (UNL), working under the guidance of Dr. Stephen Cooper.
-Colton is focused on designing and facilitating strategies to make computing education more inclusive, engaging, and effective for students in higher education.
+Colton Harper is a Computer Science Ph.D.
+Candidate at the University of Nebraska-Lincoln (UNL), working under the guidance of Dr. Stephen Cooper.
+Colton's Ph.D. work is focused on designing and facilitating personalized learning strategies to make computing education more inclusive, engaging, and equitable for students in higher education.

-Colton's research is centered around iteratively developing conceptual learning and assessment toolss in computing education.
+Colton employ's mixed methods approaches centered around iteratively developing conceptual learning and assessment tools in computing education.
 He is currently exploring the power of student-generated analogies as a teaching and learning tool for computing concepts.
-This work primarily draws from cognitive and educational theories including analogical reasoning, conceptual metaphor theory, and constructivism.
+This work primarily draws from cognitive and educational theories including analogical reasoning, conceptual metaphor theory, culturally responsive pedagogy, and constructivism.
 His current aim is to investigate the potential of student-generated analogies in introductory computing courses, by providing both a theoretical basis and practical recommendations.

 Colton's research journey began in 2015 as a freshman in the Molecular and Biochemical Telecommunication (MBiTe) Lab, under the guidance of Dr. Massimiliano Pierobon.
 As a member of the MBiTe Lab, Colton participated in the 2016 UNL iGEM synthetic biology team.
-Colton continued his work in the MBiTe Lab through Fall 2021, researching biomolecular communication developing synthetic biological models, carrying out simulations, and applying information theory to measure, develop metrics, and engineer communication among biological cells.
-In Fall 2021, Colton's passion for teaching and research let him to transition to computing education research under Dr. Stephen Cooper's supervision.
+Colton continued his work in the MBiTe Lab through Fall 2021, researching biomolecular communication, developing synthetic biological models, carrying out simulations, and applying information theory to measure, develop metrics, and engineer communication in biological cells.
+In Fall 2021, Colton's passion for teaching, education, and ethics led him to transition to computing education research under Dr. Stephen Cooper's supervision.
 Throughout his academic career, Colton has received funding and additional support from UCARE, REU, McNair, the Othmer Graduate Fellowship, and graduate research assistantships.

 Broader Involvement: